 ------------------------- Reviewer 3 report: Thank you to the authors for their detailed response to the comments.
 However, I remain concerned about the revised model (Model 2), which uses a Gaussian distribution.
 This choice implicitly assumes normality and homoscedasticity of the residuals—assumptions that have not been clearly demonstrated.
 At minimum, a diagnostic check such as a QQ plot of the residuals and residuals vs linear predictor plots should be provided to support this modeling decision.

 You rightly point out the issues associated with using Gaussian-based models for count data.
-However, prior to model construction, we log-transformed the data (see Section 2.4.2, line 247), which circumvented the problems you described.
-Now we also point it in the legend in Figure 2.
+However, prior to model construction, we log-transformed the data (see Section 2.4.2, line 247), which circumvented these problems.
+Now we also mention in the legend to Figure 2.
 (L. 758)

 Moreover, the use of a normal distribution to model count or abundance data is generally inappropriate, as such data are typically non-negative integers and often exhibit skewness or overdispersion.
 Distributions such as the Poisson or negative binomial are more suitable and widely accepted for this type of response variable.

 We did, of course, validate Model 2 by examining residual plots.
-We add some sentences.
+We have added some sentences.

 To confirm that Model 2 satisfies the assumptions of regression analysis, we inspected the residual plots.
 No discernible patterns were detected in the residuals.